xmlyqing00/V-FloodNet/README.md

 ```

 ## 4 Copyright
-This paper is submitted to Elsevier Journal Computers, Environment and Urban Systems under review.
+This paper is submitted to Journal Environmental Modeling and Software under review.
 The corresponding author is Xin Li (Xin Li <xin.shane.li@ieee.org>).
 All rights are reserved.